michalkr52/l-system-visualiser/README.md

 The rules of the L-system grammar are applied iteratively starting from the initial state.
 They are applied simultaneously, per iteration.
 The recursive nature of this process leads to self-similarity and thus allows for easy definition of many fractal-like forms.
 The individual symbols in a resultative string are interpreted as directives for graphical representation.
 In this app, a single character is an action to take while drawing the form on a `<canvas>` element.

+You can find a very detailed explanation with great examples on [Paul Bourke's website](http://paulbourke.net/fractals/lsys/).
+Every recipe implemented in the app is taken from the examples on this website.

 ### Example of an L-system

 Symbol meaning (specific for this example):